garrandall/popular-music-data/tracks/love-is-strange-peaches-herb.md

 It'll be hard for him to understand
 I am his friend and he is your man
 I wonder what my lady would say
-If she knew I met you everyday, mmm, hmm
+If she knew I met you everyday, mmm, hm

 Sooner or later
 Don't you know they're gonna find out and they'll hate us